PetraHauk/My-App/README.md

 **Forms**

-Open [forms page](https://users.metropolia.fi/~petramha/WebSovelluskehitys/Viikko6/forms/) to view it in the browser.
+Open [forms assingment page](https://users.metropolia.fi/~petramha/WebSovelluskehitys/Viikko6/forms/) to view it in the browser.